eosc-cos4cloud/mecoda-orange/docs/english/datathon_nov2023_eng.md

 We are going to work with the Minka widget to obtain the biodiversity observations recorded in the El Prat area.

 ### **Extract data to analyze**
 We select the Minka widget and double-click on the widget to display the dialogue box.
-We select the geographical area that includes the location of the Prat town hall, which we can see here in Minka: [https://minka-sdg.org/observations?place_id=246](https://minka-sdg.org/observations?place_id=246)
+We select the geographical area that includes the location of El Prat city, which we can see here in Minka: [https://minka-sdg.org/places/bioprat](https://minka-sdg.org/places/bioprat)

 The downloads will take a few minutes to process, because these are requests for a large volume of observations.
 Be patient.
 If you see a message that the process is taking too long, simply click "Wait" and let it finish.
 Finally, you will get something like this: